apache/incubator-streampark-website/blog/1-flink-framework-streampark.md

 ### Custom Code Mode

 To our delight, StreamPark also provides support for coding DataStream/FlinkSQL tasks.
-For special requirements, we can author our implementations in Java/Scala.
+For special requirements, we can achieve our implementations in Java/Scala.
 You can compose tasks following the scaffold method recommended by StreamPark or write a standard Flink task.
 By adopting this approach, we can delegate code management to git, utilizing the platform for automated compilation, packaging, and deployment.
 Naturally, if functionality can be achieved via SQL, we would prefer not to customize DataStream, thereby minimizing unnecessary operational complexities.

 <br/><br/>